AlexEvesDeveloper/ReconnixUserBundle/README.md

 #### Security configuration

 **Important:** The roles configured under `role_hierarchy` determine which roles can be assigned and managed.
 Below is a good default option.
-The `access_control` configuration dictates that only users with ROLE_SUPER_ADMIN can access the user manager area
+The `access_control` configuration dictates that only users with ROLE_SUPER_ADMIN can access the user manager area.
+Also note that the firewal; `main` matches the name you defined in `config.yml`.

 ```yaml
 # app/config/security.yml